FAQs & T&Cs

 Clay, wood, metal and other sculpting materials, fabrics and yarn.
 Installation works.
 Please select the '3D Artworks' category in your application if you would like to be considered for this award.

 Artwork containing 2 or more types of media.
 Original prints including linocut, woodcut, block printing, monoprints, screenprinting, etching, collagraphy, lithography, and cyanotype.
 Reproduction prints will not be accepted.
-Please select the 'Mixed Media & printmaking' category in your application if you would like to be considered for this award.
+Please select the 'Mixed Media & Printmaking' category in your application if you would like to be considered for this award.

 How should I photograph my work?